1932 United States presidential election: Results

-In contrast to the state's solid support of Republicans prior to this election, Minnesota has continued supporting Democrats in every presidential election but three since 1932 (the exceptions were in 1952, 1956, and 1972).

 Roosevelt's victory with 472 electoral votes stood until the 1964 victory of Lyndon B. Johnson, who won 486 electoral votes in 1964, as the most ever won by a first-time contestant in a presidential election.
 Roosevelt also bettered the national record of 444 electoral votes set by Hoover only four years earlier, but would shatter his own record when he was re-elected in 1936 with 523 votes.

-This was the last election in which Connecticut, Delaware, New Hampshire and Pennsylvania voted Republican until 1948.
+This was the last election in which Connecticut, Delaware, New Hampshire, and Pennsylvania voted Republican until 1948.

+The eleven states of the former Confederacy provided 4.45% of Hoover's votes, with him taking 18.55% of the vote in that region.
+His share of the vote in the South sharply declined from the 47.41% he received in 1928.

 Source (popular vote): Source (electoral vote):